galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 ### Uploading from FTP

-A more robust, preferred way of uploading data is through FTP as shown here:
+A more robust, preferred way of uploading data is through FTP.
+For this you need to use an FTP client (such as [FileZilla](https://filezilla-project.org/) used here) to upload data into Galaxy.
+Use your galaxy URL address (http://usegalaxy.org for the main site), username, and password as shown in the following video:

 <div class="embed-responsive embed-responsive-16by9"><iframe src="https://player.vimeo.com/video/217210779?portrait=0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

-### Uploading from short read archives
+### Uploading from short read archive

 Finally, if the data you are uploading has been deposited to the Short Read Archive ([SRA](https://www.ncbi.nlm.nih.gov/sra)) at [NCBI](https://www.ncbi.nlm.nih.gov/) use this approach: